 A consumer shall have the right, at any time, to direct a business that sells personal information about the consumer to third parties not to sell the consumer’s personal information.
 This right may be referred to as the right to opt out.

-The CCPA further specifies that this opt-out should be made available to users through a link on your homepage and in your privacy policy that reads: “Do Not Sell My Personal Information”.
+The CCPA further specifies that this opt-out should be made available to users through a clear and conspicuous link on your homepage and in your privacy policy that reads: “Do Not Sell My Personal Information”.
+The opt-out process must be simple and clear without misdirecting users or impairing their choice to opt out.

 You Send Marketing Emails

-As we mentioned earlier, if you send marketing emails, you need to include an opt-out link in every email – ideally through an “unsubscribe” link.
+As mentioned earlier, if you send marketing emails to promote or advertise a commercial service or product, you need to include an opt-out link in every email — ideally through an “unsubscribe” link.
+This is required under the CAN-SPAM Act and is enforced by the Federal Trade Commission (FTC) in the United States.

-While it’s absolutely necessary to offer forms of opting out in the two scenarios outlined above, it’s also advisable for you to offer users avenues of opting in to both activities.
-Getting explicit user consent for direct marketing purposes is always the safest route when it comes to keeping compliant and building trust with your consumers.
+While it’s absolutely necessary to offer forms of opting out, it’s also advisable for you to offer users avenues of opting in.
+Getting explicit user consent for direct marketing purposes is always the safest route when it comes to keeping compliant and building trust with consumers.

 4. Conclusion

-With all the recent laws and user demand for greater transparency and control when it comes to data, implementing opt-in and opt-out mechanisms are more important than ever.
+With the growing number of laws and user demand for greater transparency and control when it comes to data, implementing opt-in and opt-out mechanisms is more important than ever.